-Additionally, a new allocation for the Space Research service is being requested in the 25.5 - 27.0 GHz band (a.k.a.
-26 GHz band) at the World Radio Conference (WRC) in 2003.
-If this new allocation is adopted at WRC 03, high data rate space science missions, requiring bandwidths in excess of 10 MHz, should be designed to operate in the 26 GHz band.
+A new allocation for the Space Research service has been approved for the 25.5 - 27.0 GHz band (a.k.a.
+26 GHz band).
+High data rate near-Earth space science missions, requiring bandwidths in excess of 10 MHz, should be designed to operate in this 26 GHz band.

-1.5.3 Bandwidth Efficient Modulation (DSN, GN, SN)
+1.5.3 Bandwidth Efficient Modulation (DSN, NEN, SN)

 Missions operating in the 2 and 8 GHz bands (see Section 1.5.2), should employ bandwidth efficient modulation methods in conformance with SFCG and CCSDS Recommendations.
-Spectral Emission Masks for Category A missions are found in the Space Frequency Coordination Group's (SFCG's) Handbook, available on the SFCG web site (Reference 4).
+Spectral Emission Masks for Category-A missions are found in the Space Frequency Coordination Group's (SFCG's) Handbook, available on the SFCG web site (Reference 4).
 Specific modulation methods meeting the SFCG mask are enumerated in CCSDS Recommendations 401 (2.4.17A) B-1, and 401 (2.4.18) B-1 for non-deep space and Earth resources missions respectively (Reference 3).